 20 Healthy Butternut Squash Recipes

-Pumpkin may get all the fame, but butternut squash knows what she brings to the table and isn't afraid to eat alone.
+We’ve reached that time of the year when summer flirts with fall, which got us thinking about the plethora of autumn superfoods.
+Pumpkin may get all the fame, but butternut squash knows what she brings to the table and isn’t afraid to eat alone.
 High in hunger-taming fiber, vitamins, minerals, and carotenoids—but low in calories—the gourd has demonstrated fat-burning, belly-shrinking properties.
-We've rounded up our favorite butternut squash recipes that are certain to get you inspired, please your taste buds, and nourish your body.
+We’ve rounded up our favorite butternut squash recipes that are certain to get you inspired, please your taste buds, and nourish your body.

 PARMESAN BUTTERNUT SQUASH FRIES